Coast Guard, DOT.

-The Coast Guard proposes to remove an established security zone that encompasses all waters extending 200 feet from the water's edge of the left descending bank of the Ohio River, beginning from mile marker 119.0 and ending at mile marker 119.8.
-This security zone protects Pittsburgh Plate Glass Industries (PPG), persons and vessels from subversive or terrorist acts.
-Under the Maritime Transportation Security Act of 2002, owners or operators of this facility will be required to take specific action to improve facility security.
-As such, a security zone around this facility will no longer be necessary under normal conditions.
-This proposed rule would remove the established security zone.
+The Coast Guard is establishing a temporary security zone encompassing all water extending 200 feet from the water's edge of the left descending bank on the Ohio River, beginning from mile marker 119.0 and ending at mile marker 119.8.
+This security zone is necessary to protect Pittsburgh Plate Glass Industries (PPG), persons, and vessels from subversive or terrorist acts.
+Entry of persons or vessels into this security zone is prohibited unless authorized by the Coast Guard Captain of the Port Pittsburgh or designated representative.

-You may mail comments and related material to Marine Safety Office Pittsburgh, Suite 1150 Kossman Bldg., 100 Forbes Ave., Pittsburgh, PA 15222-1371.
-Marine Safety Office Pittsburgh maintains the public docket for this rulemaking.
-Comments and material received from the public, as well as documents indicated in this preamble as being available in the docket, will become part of this docket and will be available for inspection or copying at Marine Safety Office Pittsburgh, Suite 1150 Kossman Bldg., 100 Forbes Ave., Pittsburgh, PA 15222-1371, between 7:30 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info
+Documents indicated in this preamble as being available in the docket, are part of docket [COTP Pittsburgh-02-019] and are available for inspection or copying at Marine Safety Office Pittsburgh, Suite 1150 Kossman Bldg., 100 Forbes Ave., Pittsburgh, PA between 8 a.m. and 4 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT: